OussamaHaff/oussamahaff_dev/content/posts/03_understanding_jetpack_compose_syntax.md

 Please **look** at `multiplicationResult` declaration.

-The declaration means that you represent **the result of the invokation** of the function `multiplication` by a variable.
+The declaration means that you represent **the result of the invocation** of the function `multiplication` by a variable.

 What about the **representation of the function** by itself ?
 Is there a way to declare it ?

-Fortunately, the answer is yes, and this is how it looks like :
+Fortunately, the answer is yes, and this is how it will look like :
 ```kotlin
     // The new style
     val operation: ()-> Float = { multiplication(paramY = 4f, paramX = 5f) }
 ```
 You can read it as follows :

-- On the left side : the variable `operation` is of type `()-> Float` which means that it's of type ***function that does something and return Float***.
+- On the left side : the variable `operation` is of type `()-> Float` which means that it's of type ***function that does something and return a Float***.

-- On the tight side : ***what this function does*** is represented by what's inside `{ }`.
-In our case, it does multiplication and returns a Float.
+- On the right side : we describe ***what this function actually does*** which is represented by what's inside the curly braces `{ }`.
+In our case, it does multiplication and returns the result as a `Float`.

 Now, lets refactor our code to use this new function representation.